 This is much like the system that was in place before.
 However, now there is an added security measure.
-It is important to know that this is the same for all EU countries found within the Schengen Area, not just for Iceland.
+It is important to know that this is the same for all EU countries found within the Schengen zone, not just for Iceland.

-Iceland the EU and the Schengen Area
+Iceland, the EU, and the Schengen Area

 Iceland is a Nordic island nation located in Northern Europe.
 Iceland is integrated into both the European Union and Schengen Agreement; however, it is not actually an EU member.
 The country’s currency is the Icelandic krona and official language is Icelandic.

 There will still be no hard borders within the Schengen Area.
 The only change with the ETIAS is that tourists wishing to visit the EU will go through the system.
-This pre-check will ensure the travelers pose no threat and are safe to enter the zone.
+This pre-check will ensure the travellers pose no threat and are safe to enter the zone.

-Who Needs ETIAS for Travel to Iceland?
+Who needs ETIAS for travel to Iceland?

 Currently, there are over 60 countries that will be required to apply for an ETIAS to visit Europe.
 The ETIAS allows people to visit the Schengen Area for tourist, business, medical, and transit reasons.

 The ETIAS Iceland oversees all applicants who want to enter either Iceland or another Schengen country.
-After applicants are scanned and approved, they are able to travel within the Schengen Zone for up to 90 days.
+After applicants are scanned and approved, they are able to travel within the Schengen zone for up to 90 days.

-Passport and Document Requirements for Iceland ETIAS
+Passport and document requirements for Iceland ETIAS

 Those who need to apply for an Icelandic ETIAS have to meet the following requirements: